Baháʼí Faith in Greater Boston: Sarah Farmer, Green Acre and the first Baháʼí community of Boston

 Other Baháʼís noted in the period are: Oscar S. Greenleaf was the first Baha'i in Springfield, Massachusetts, Henry Goodale, and Maria P. Wilson soon moved to Boston, Massachusetts in 1902.
 Professional singer Mary Lucas who went on Baháʼí pilgrimage with Nathan Fitz-Gerald in January–February 1905 and meet ʻAbdu'l-Bahá, then head of the religion.
 Nebraskan/Illinoian Albert Ross Vail attended Harvard Divinity School, a center of Unitarian training, for 3 years.
 Vail studied with William James on pragmatist philosophy.
-In 1906 he served as president of the Unitarian student group as well as the Harvard Divinity School Unitarian Club in his final year there.
+In 1906, he served as president of the Unitarian student group as well as the Harvard Divinity School Unitarian Club in his final year there.
 It is unknown if he was ever aware of Ali Kuli Khan's appearance at Harvard as a guest of James in 1905, but he moved to Urbana, Illinois and served a Unitarian congregation near the University of Illinois at Urbana-Champaign, arriving in September 1906.
 The first known connection with Baháʼís is when Vail's group hosted "Amir Ullah Fareed", who was listed as a student of the Medical College of the University, and who spoke on April 28, 1907.
 Fareed circulated some early printed prayers visible in Boston and would serve as one of ʻAbdu'l-Bahá's translators in 1912.

 Growing community

-After marrying in 1904, Khan gave a talk at Alice Ives Breed home in Cambridge, Massachusetts.
-By 1905 regular Baháʼí meetings were established in Boston whether in homes or in public venues.
+After marrying in 1904, Khan gave a talk at Alice Ives Breed's home in Cambridge, Massachusetts.
+By 1905, regular Baháʼí meetings were established in Boston, whether in homes or in public venues.
 Khan was visible at a women's club meeting in March 1905 at Sewall Hall.
 Baháʼís began to be profiled in the news in 1909.
-Mary Lucas, returned from her pilgrimage, published an account of her journey.
+Mary Lucas published an account of her pilgrimage in 1909.
 Lucas would be visible at occasional Baháʼí events until her death in 1934.